matteoferla/DirEvo_tools/readme.md

 ## Mutant caller
 * wired but not written
+* input penalty values for match
+* add reverser

-SO this script would require the user to upload sequence trace file And a reference sequence (mutated only) returns mutations.
+So this script would require the user to upload sequence trace file And a reference sequence (mutated only) returns mutations.
 Quality score?

+NB.
 Benchling API: Benchling API reqires a key.
 This seems to be issued on request to devs.
 SO this is not an option.

+## QQC
+* wire reverse

 ## Mutanalyst
 Mutanalyst is using JS still.
 Not Ajax.